 Calling All Stations (1997) – Genesis

 Ray Wilson was announced as Genesis’ new singer in June 1997.
-Before that, the band had been in their ‘The Farm’ studio in Surrey, where they had recorded their new album Calling All Stations.
-Like its predecessor, it was produced by Nick Davis.
-The drums on the album were played by drummers Nir Zidkyahu and Nick D’Virgilio.
+Before, the band had been in their ‘The Farm’ studio in Surrey to record their new album Calling All Stations.
+Like its predecessor We Can’t Dance (1991), it was produced by Nick Davis.
+The drums on Calling All Stations were played by session drummers Nir Zidkyahu and Nick D’Virgilio.
 In early September 1997, Calling All Stations, the first Genesis album since Phil Collins’ departure, was released.

 Calling All Stations: The songs

-The album opens with its title track and has, according to music journalist Chris Welch, ‘a pessimistic yet defiant tone’1, a tone that is observant over the whole album.
+The album opens with its title track that has, according to music journalist Chris Welch, ‘a pessimistic yet defiant tone’1, something which is observant over the whole album.
 Band biographer Alan Hewitt writes that ‘Calling All Stations’ is ‘a genuine piece of traditional Genesis with sterling work by both Rutherford and Banks.’2 Ray’s dark voice suits the sombre atmosphere.
 While for some, the album’s style was a return to their melodramatic past, for most listeners, Phil Collins’ direct and driving approach that had been an important part in Genesis for years at that point, was clearly missed.

-Also, Tony and Mike, now the main songwriters with Ray only contributing to some of the songs, had to arrange the drum parts and the vocal lines as well.
+Also, Tony and Mike were now the main songwriters, with Ray only contributing to some of the songs.
+The two of them had to arrange the drum parts and the vocal lines as well.
 They managed to keep these elements in Genesis-style with some Gabriel-like vocal lines and Collins-type percussion parts.

 The title track is followed by the first single from the album, ‘Congo’, which had breached the Top 30 in Britain.
 The single-version is slightly different to the album version.
 It is build on a driving, but steady drum beat and heavy guitar work with Ray’s dark voice in the centre.
 This was the first taste of the new Genesis, and many fans were not too convinced.